mickkn/ESP8266SerialBridge/README.md

 connected clients.
 The sketch also reads data from the connected clients and sends it to the SoftwareSerial port.

-The IrDA should be connected to GPIO14 (D5) and GPIO12 (D6) and 3V and GND.
+(ESP8266) The IrDA should be connected to GPIO14 (D5), GPIO12 (D6), 3V and GND.
+(ESP32) The IrDA should be connected to TX2, RX2, 3V and GND

 When powered up, the IrDA Light can be checked with a iPhone front camera, and should only light up when data is sent.
 If not the inverted flag should be toggled.